fluffy-critter/bandcrash/README.md

 To use it, you'll need to install LAME, oggenc, and FLAC; on macOS you can install these via [homebrew](https://brew.sh/), on Linux you can use your system's package manager, and on Windows you're on your own.

-You'll also need to install [Python](https://python.org), after which you can install pyBlamscamp with:
+You'll also need to install [Python](https://python.org), after which you can install Bandcrash with:

 ```
-pip install blamscamp
+pip install bandcrash
 ```

-`blamscamp --help` will provide a lot more detailed information.
+`bandcrash --help` will provide a lot more detailed information.
 For the most part you should be able to just do:

 ```
-blamscamp input_dir output_dir
+bandcrash input_dir output_dir
 ```

 and the rest will Just Work™.